marrbjorn/documentation/F-Secure Cyber Security Base MOOC.fi -First Project/README.md

 Next there are some of steps to play with application-project (to get a view of potential troubles or exploitation);

-With Java-files (or html-templates) I also added comments about places which can be fixed (or how can be fixed);
+With Java-files (or html-templates) I also added comments about the places what can be fixed (or how can be fixed);

-Mostly covered some of "troubles" in design; But some of them based on "meanings";
+Mostly covered some of "troubles" in design; But some of them are based on "meanings";
 - - - -
 HOW TO WORK
 ===========